 I did not get to play MKKE against other people.

-According to the achievements, I have passed the halfway mark for story mode.
+I have completed the story mode on the easiest difficulty of beginner.
 I have also played many games of the single-player ladder and the Challenge Tower.

 More recently, I was playing The King of Fighters 2002.